Welcome RiverTrace Members

 What will happen to the existing RiverTrace branch?

 The branch will remain open as a branch of Call Federal and all the smiling faces you have come to know are staying with Call Federal (although possibly at different locations).
 Check out our other locations available to you after February 3, 2020.

 Will online banking or mobile banking change?

-RiverTrace online and mobile banking (Sprig) will no longer be active after January 30 at 3:00PM.
+RiverTrace online and mobile banking (Sprig) will no longer be active after January 31 at 3:00PM.
 On February 3, you will be able to enroll in Call Federal online and mobile banking.
-You can do this from the Call Federal website (Online Banking) or from Call Federal mobile app (Apple/Google Play).
+You can do this from the Call Federal website (Online Banking).
+Once you have enrolled you can down the Call Federal mobile app (Apple/Google Play).
 Your log-in for online banking and mobile banking will be the same once enrolled.

 What if I already have a Call Federal account?

 Unless you close your RiverTrace account prior to January 31, it will be converted into a Call Federal account on the weekend of February 1.
 Leaving you with two accounts at Call Federal.
 Once the conversion is complete (February 3), you can visit any branch at your convenience to have them combined.

 What happens to the payments I set up in Bill Pay?

 RiverTrace Bill Pay will no longer be active after January 31 at 3:00PM.
 Once you enroll in online banking (see above) you will need to set-up all recurring payments again.